 SECTION 8.
-DISCLAIMER OF POWERS HELD IN FIDUCIARY
+DISCLAIMER OF POWERS HELD IN FIDUCIARY CAPACITY.

-CAPACITY.
-If a fiduciary disclaims a power held in a fiduciary capacity which has not been exercised, with respect to a power created by a will, the disclaimer relates back to the date of the decedent's death, and, with respect to a power created by any other instrument, the disclaimer relates back to the effective date of the instrument.
-If the fiduciary has previously exercised the power, the disclaimer relates back to the date of its last exercise.
-Except as otherwise provided by the terms of the disclaimer, a disclaimer of a fiduciary power is effective only as to the fiduciary disclaiming.
-Delivery of the disclaimer must be made as persuant to Section 3 (5) and (6) or Section 4 (5), (6), and (7), with those sections to be applied as if the power disclaimed were an interest in property.
+- (a) If a fiduciary disclaims a power held in a fiduciary capacity which has not been exercised: - 28 (1) with respect to a power created by a will, the 29 disclaimer is effective as of the death of the decedent, and - 30 (2) with respect to a power created by any other 31 instrument, the disclaimer is effective at the time the 32 instrument becomes irrevocable. - (b) If the fiduciary has previously exercised a power described in subsection (a), the disclaimer takes effect as of the time of its last exercise.
+Except as otherwise provided in the disclaimer, a disclaimer of a fiduciary power is effective only as to the fiduciary disclaiming.

+(c) Delivery of the disclaimer must be made as pursuant to Section 3(5) and (6) or Section 4(5), and (6) with those sections to be applied as if the power disclaimed were an interest in the property.